 The Bar Course Aptitude Test is intended to ensure that students on the BPTC have the required skills to succeed.
 It is therefore taken before the BPTC, and is a pre-condition to starting the BPTC.

-It is administered by the Bar Standards Board and must by passed by 31 July 2013 to start the BPTC in September 2013.
+It is administered by the Bar Standards Board and must by passed to start the BPTC in September 2015.

 For further details and to sign-up for the BCAT, please visit the Bar Standards Board Bar Course Aptitude Test.

 English Language Requirements

 One of the entry requirements for the BPTC is that students are fluent in English.
 Applicants need to be able to demonstrate that their oral and written English ability is equivalent to one of the following:

 A minimum score of 7.5 in each section of the test